 It is useful to think of any writing project as a three step process consisting of Plan-Draft-Revise.
 What is procedure drafting, and how can you create successful drafts to ensure your final written policies and procedures are effective?

+How do you start writing procedures?
 First, let’s consider that procedure drafting is somewhat unique from the other two stages, particularly in terms of seeing stages of the writing process as consisting of activities in which writers engage to successfully produce a piece of writing (in our case, writing a procedure).
 Procedure drafting is, pretty much, a single activity; that of putting words on a page.
 We can, however, discuss considerations for creating a successful draft.

 What do we mean by a successful draft?
 It doesn’t mean that it is perfect and ready for release – it is a “draft.?”
 In a successful draft, whether an essay, a report, or a procedure, you have created a coherent piece intended for a user/reader in the proper form.
 This is different from what is created in the Planning stage such as a process map, outline, or notes and free-writing.
 The end users will never see those things.
 They will, however, see the document you begin to create as you start your procedure drafting process.